 Emmeline graduated from Oxford Brookes University in 2002 and completed her LPC at the College of Law in Guildford.
 She joined Byrne and Partners LLP in 2010, having trained at Irwin Mitchell LLP.
-She is on the Committee of the Young Fraud Lawyers Association, on the Committee of the Fraud Training Group, a member of the Proceeds of Crime Lawyers Association, Junior Lawyers Division and the Fraud Training Group.
+She is currently the Chair of the Young Fraud Lawyers Association, on the Committee of the Fraud Training Group, a member of the Proceeds of Crime Lawyers Association, Junior Lawyers Division and Female Fraud Forum.

 +44 (0) 20 7842 1651

 Ben Davies is a partner in the civil litigation team.
 He works principally on high value cases in the High Court (usually involving some element of fraud) and has particular experience in obtaining and policing freezing orders.
 Ben is also a Solicitor-Advocate (Higher Courts Criminal and Civil Proceedings).